Tick Control in Sydney, Northern Beaches and North Shore

 Brigade is certified for use on both residential and commercial premises to effectively target and control various manner of lawn and turf insect pests.
 This includes various ant species, fleas, and ticks, while the insecticide schedule allows for it to be applied on both public and private buildings and lawns as well as areas that might be identified as “sensitive”

-government premises and schools, as well as other areas where the use of insecticides are restricted to lower schedules only.
+such as; government premises and schools, as well as other areas where the use of insecticides are restricted to lower schedules only.

 The sand formulation slips into cracks and crevices where it controls the problem while out of sight and out of mind.